British retirees cash out more savings after rule changes

 Those with a little more money put aside could also fall into a higher tax bracket if they take too much out at once.

-Pursuing its analysis of the impact of the rule changes, the Financial Conduct Authority on Thursday released the second in a series of quarterly reviews detailing how individuals are using the new freedoms.
+As part of its ongoing analysis of the impact of the rule changes, the Financial Conduct Authority on Thursday released the second in a series of quarterly reviews detailing how individuals are using the new freedoms.

 Just 13 percent of retirees opted to use their savings to buy an annuity, the FCA added, while 30 percent of people had taken some or all of their money using drawdown products.

-A spokesman for Britain's finance ministry said savers should "take their time, shop around and understand their options before making a decision," pointing to the government's free Pension Wise guidance service.

-Of those who fully cashed out a pot of 250,000 pounds or more, one in five did so without seeking professional advice or using the Pension Wise service, Old Mutual Wealth, a unit of insurer Old Mutual, said.
+Of those who fully cashed out a pot of 250,000 pounds or more, one in five did so without seeking professional advice or using the government's free Pension Wise guidance service, Old Mutual Wealth, a unit of insurer Old Mutual, said.

 "This is concerning as they would likely have been subject to a substantial tax hit on the withdrawal and there is the potential that they did not fully understand the tax implications of their decision," said Jon Greer, pensions technical expert at Old Mutual Wealth.